Second-Year Learning Communities: Ecology & Evolutionary Biology

 Headshot of Amy Huynh, EEB SLC Staff Advisor

-Years worked for your current department and/or U of T: Nine years at U of T; five at EEB
+Years worked for your current department and/or U of T: Eleven years at U of T; seven at EEB

 Hometown: Toronto, ON

-Why you decided to serve as a staff advisor: I believe that a sense of community is crucial to student success.
-Second-year students are new to our programs and department and sometimes can feel isolated and lack a sense of direction.
-SLCs provide an inclusive, supportive community to collaborate, learn and grow.
+Why you decided to serve as a staff advisor: I firmly believe that a sense of community is paramount to student success, serving as the cornerstone of academic achievement and personal growth.
+Second-year learning communities play a pivotal role in cultivating this sense of belonging and camaraderie among students.
+Through meaningful interactions and mutual support, students develop a sense of belonging that empowers them to thrive academically and personally, paving the way for their continued success throughout their U of T journey.
 I am honoured to serve as the staff advisor for the SLC to help students find their place in EEB.

 One piece of advice for a second-year student: Make the most of the resources that are available to you!